Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 TODO: redo without nix store

+TODO: really need the better code formatting like https://squidfunk.github.io/mkdocs-material/reference/code-blocks/

 # Linux Spelunking: How are processes loaded?
 How would I figure it out?

 Let's journey into Linux to find out how programs are loaded.
 Building new systems requires you to understand how the current system actually works — not how it works according to the documentation.
 This post is meant for people who want to learn more about kernel internals but have been hesitating to dive in for themselves.
+I am writing the post I wish I had when starting out.
+I will hopefully convince you that kernel development is not intimidating.
 We will explore how to deal with ambiguity and come out with an understanding for the exact actions Linux takes when loading a realistic program.

+This is documentation I wish I had.
+In this post, we will demystify how Linux loads processes and discover how Linux works on a journey that reminds me of the joys of computers and discovery.

 > **Goal**: How does Linux load a program?